 635 the baseline (MM, BW).
 Between the two, MM exhibits the highest skill

 Table 4: Summary of the optimization of the notification criteria for the combination methods and four lead time ranges.
 The initial row serves as a baseline, indicating the skill of ENS, the top-performing NWP.
-In each lead time range, bold figures highlight the peak value for a specific metric.
+In each lead time range, bold fonts highlight the peak value for a specific metric.